TomTranter/JellyBaMM/docs/about.md

-liionpack is currently in beta testing.
+JellyBaMM is currently in beta testing.

 For information on MkDocs visit [mkdocs.org](https://www.mkdocs.org).